-In the post-war, the sixteen year-old teenager Eiko seeks out the geisha Miyoharu in the district of Gion, in Kyoto asking her to be a "maiko" (apprentice of geisha).
-Eiko explains that her mother, who was a geisha and Miyoharu's friend, has just passed away; her father Sawamoto has failed in business; and her uncle is harassing her.
+In post-war Japan, sixteen-year-old Eiko seeks out the geisha Miyoharu in the district of Gion, in Kyoto asking her to be a maiko (geisha apprentice).
+Eiko explains that her mother - who was a geisha and Miyoharu's friend - has just died, her father Sawamoto has failed in business, and her uncle is harassing her.
 Miyoharu is a warm-hearted woman and accepts to train her.
 One year later, Eiko's father refuses to be her guarantor and Miyoharu borrows a large amount from the tea-house owner Okimi to buy her kimono and debut in a party.
-Miyoharu changes Eiko's name to Miyoe and introduces the teenager to clients as her sister.
-Soon Miyoharu is charged for the money but neither she nor Miyoe wants to have patrons.Written by
+Miyoharu changes Eiko's name to Miyoe and introduces her to clients as her sister.
+Soon, Miyoharu is charged for the money but neither she nor Miyoe want to have patrons.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil and Brian McInnis